Faculty and Staff

 Email: jim.cameron@smu.ca

 Jim Cameron (Ph.D., York University) has taught at Saint Mary’s University since 1999.
-Dr. Cameron is a social psychologist with research interests in the area of social identity and intergroup relations, with a focus on processes involving psychological well-being, collective action, and globalization.
-Dr. Cameron regularly supervises undergraduate students interested in social and personality psychology, and currently teaches courses on psychological statistics and measurement.
+His research focuses on social identity and intergroup relations, psychological well-being, collective action, and globalization.
+Dr. Cameron regularly supervises undergraduate students, and currently teaches courses on introductory statistics, social psychology, and intergroup relations.

 Dr. Patrick Carolan